"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

-In a randomized, double blind placebo- and (open-label) moxifloxacin-controlled 4-period crossover study, 56 healthy subjects were administered methylnaltrexone bromide 0.3 mg/kg and methylnaltrexone bromide 0.64 mg/kg by IV infusion over 20 minutes, placebo, and a single oral dose of moxifloxacin.
+In a randomized, double-blind placebo- and (open-label) moxifloxacin-controlled 4-period crossover study, 56 healthy subjects were administered methylnaltrexone bromide 0.3 mg/kg and methylnaltrexone bromide 0.64 mg/kg by intravenous infusion over 20 minutes, placebo, and a single oral dose of moxifloxacin.
 At both the 0.3 mg/kg and 0.64 mg/kg methylnaltrexone bromide doses, no significant effect on the QTc interval was detected.

 Animal Toxicology and/or Pharmacology

-The efficacy and safety of RELISTOR (methylnaltrexone bromide) in the treatment of opioid-induced constipation in advanced illness patients receiving palliative care was demonstrated in two randomized, double-blind, placebo-controlled studies.
+The efficacy and safety of RELISTOR in the treatment of opioid-induced constipation in advanced illness patients receiving palliative care was demonstrated in two randomized, double-blind, placebo-controlled studies.
 In these studies, the median age was 68 years (range 21-100); 51% were females.
-In both studies, patients had advanced illness with a life expectancy of less than 6 months and received care to control their symptoms.
 The majority of patients had a primary diagnosis of incurable cancer; other primary diagnoses included end-stage COPD/emphysema, cardiovascular disease/heart failure, Alzheimer's disease/dementia, HIV/AIDS, or other advanced illnesses.
-Prior to screening, patients had been receiving palliative opioid therapy (median daily baseline oral morphine equivalent dose =172 mg), and had opioid-induced constipation (either < 3 bowel movements in the preceding week or no bowel movement for > 2 days).
+Prior to screening, patients had been receiving palliative opioid therapy (median daily baseline oral morphine equivalent dose = 172 mg), and had opioid-induced constipation (either < 3 bowel movements in the preceding week or no bowel movement for > 2 days).
 Patients were on a stable opioid regimen ≥ 3 days prior to randomization (not including PRN or rescue pain medication) and received their opioid medication during the study as clinically needed.
 Patients maintained their regular laxative regimen for at least 3 days prior to study entry, and throughout the study.
 Rescue laxatives were prohibited from 4 hours before to 4 hours after taking an injection of study medication.

-Study 1 compared a single, double-blind, subcutaneous dose of RELISTOR (methylnaltrexone bromide) 0.15 mg/kg, or RELISTOR (methylnaltrexone bromide) 0.3 mg/kg versus placebo.
-The double-blind dose was followed by an open-label 4-week dosing period, where RELISTOR (methylnaltrexone bromide) could be used as needed, no more frequently than 1 dose in a 24 hour period.
+Study 1 compared a single, double-blind, subcutaneous dose of RELISTOR 0.15 mg/kg, or RELISTOR 0.3 mg/kg versus placebo.
+The double-blind dose was followed by an open-label 4-week dosing period, where RELISTOR could be used as needed, no more frequently than 1 dose in a 24 hour period.
 Throughout both study periods, patients maintained their regular laxative regimen.
-A total of 154 patients (47 RELISTOR (methylnaltrexone bromide) 0.15 mg/kg, 55 RELISTOR (methylnaltrexone bromide) 0.3 mg/kg, 52 placebo) were enrolled and treated in the double-blind period.
+A total of 154 patients (47 RELISTOR 0.15 mg/kg, 55 RELISTOR 0.3 mg/kg, 52 placebo) were enrolled and treated in the double-blind period.
 The primary endpoint was the proportion of patients with a rescue-free laxation within 4 hours of the double-blind dose of study medication.
-RELISTOR (methylnaltrexone bromide) -treated patients had a significantly higher rate of laxation within 4 hours of the double-blind dose (62% for 0.15 mg/kg and 58% for 0.3 mg/kg) than did placebo-treated patients (14%); p < 0.0001 for each dose versus placebo (Figure 1).
+RELISTOR-treated patients had a significantly higher rate of laxation within 4 hours of the double-blind dose (62% for 0.15 mg/kg and 58% for 0.3 mg/kg) than did placebo-treated patients (14%); p < 0.0001 for each dose versus placebo (Figure 1).

-Study 2 compared double-blind, subcutaneous doses of RELISTOR (methylnaltrexone bromide) given every other day for 2 weeks versus placebo.
+Study 2 compared double-blind, subcutaneous doses of RELISTOR given every other day for 2 weeks versus placebo.
 Patients received opioid medication ≥ 2 weeks prior to receiving study medication.
-During the first week (days 1, 3, 5, 7) patients received either 0.15 mg/kg RELISTOR (methylnaltrexone bromide) or placebo.
+During the first week (days 1, 3, 5, 7) patients received either 0.15 mg/kg RELISTOR or placebo.
 In the second week the patient's assigned dose could be increased to 0.30 mg/kg if the patient had 2 or fewer rescue-free laxations up to day 8.
 At any time, the patient's assigned dose could be reduced based on tolerability.
-Data from 133 (62 RELISTOR (methylnaltrexone bromide) , 71 placebo) patients were analyzed.
+Data from 133 (62 RELISTOR, 71 placebo) patients were analyzed.
 There were 2 primary endpoints: proportion of patients with a rescue-free laxation within 4 hours of the first dose of study medication and proportion of patients with a rescue-free laxation within 4 hours after at least 2 of the first 4 doses of study medication.
-RELISTOR (methylnaltrexone bromide) -treated patients had a higher rate of laxation within 4 hours of the first dose (48%) than placebo-treated patients (16%); p < 0.0001 (Figure 1).
-RELISTOR (methylnaltrexone bromide) -treated patients also had significantly higher rates of laxation within 4 hours after at least 2 of the first 4 doses (52%) than did placebo-treated patients (9%); p < 0.0001.
-In both studies, in approximately 30% of patients, laxation was reported within 30 minutes of a dose of RELISTOR (methylnaltrexone bromide) .
+RELISTOR-treated patients had a higher rate of laxation within 4 hours of the first dose (48%) than placebo-treated patients (16%); p < 0.0001 (Figure 1).
+RELISTOR-treated patients also had significantly higher rates of laxation within 4 hours after at least 2 of the first 4 doses (52%) than did placebo-treated patients (9%); p < 0.0001.
+In both studies, in approximately 30% of patients, laxation was reported within 30 minutes of a dose of RELISTOR.

 Durability of Response

-Durability of response was demonstrated in Study 2, in which the laxation response rate was consistent from dose 1 through dose 7 over the course of the 2-week, double-blind period.
+Durability of response was explored in Study 2 and the laxation response rate was consistent from dose 1 through dose 7 over the course of the 2-week, double-blind period.

 Opioid Use and Pain Scores

-There was no relationship between baseline opioid dose and laxation response in methylnaltrexone bromide-treated patients in these studies.
-In addition, median daily opioid dose did not vary meaningfully from baseline in either RELISTOR (methylnaltrexone bromide) -treated patients or in placebo-treated patients.
+No relationship between baseline opioid dose and laxation response in methylnaltrexone bromide-treated patients was identified in exploratory analyses of these studies.
+In addition, median daily opioid dose did not vary meaningfully from baseline in either RELISTOR-treated patients or in placebo-treated patients.
 There were no clinically relevant changes in pain scores from baseline in either the methylnaltrexone bromide or placebo-treated patients.